-I came to understand that Judaism is profoundly about life, about preserving it at all costs, about communal obligation and loving thy neighbor.
-And about conscientious meditation.
-I learned guitar and grew to embrace the mystic tradition alongside Jewish ritual practice.
-We are living in an interesting time period and the messages can be stabilizing and empowering.
-I imagine there are others in need of similar teachings and I hope they look to Congregation Beth Israel as a place of refuge and inspiration.
+To me, Judaism is profoundly about life, about preserving it at all costs, about communal obligation and loving thy neighbor, and about “ahavat Yisrael,” the love of Israel and the Jewish people.
+My ritual practice includes music, bibliodrama, meditation, text study, cultural immersion, prayer and more.
+We are living in an interesting time period and the values of the Jewish faith can be a balancing, stabilizing and empowering force.
+I imagine there are others like me, who are in need of inclusive and welcoming teachings – I hope they look to Congregation Beth Israel as a place of refuge and inspiration.

 I hope I can continue to educate and pray with those people who call CBI home.
 My path wasn’t always easy, and the presence of God wasn’t always obvious, but as Maimonides begins his principles with “I affirm,” so too do “I affirm” that God has been leading my way here to Lebanon and that I will do my best with those divine intentions.